The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Benchmark Design

-\PAR{FS OoD Dynamic} is built similarly to FS OoD, but with overlay objects crawled from the internet using a list of keywords.
+\PAR{FS Web} is built similarly to FS Static, but with overlay objects crawled from the internet using a changing list of keywords.
 Our script searches for images with transparent background, uploaded in a recent timeframe, and filters out images that are too small.
-The only manual process is filtering out images that are not suitable, \eg with decorative borders.
-The dataset for March 2019 contains 4.9e7 \ac{ood} and 1.8e9 \ac{id} pixels and is not publicly released.

-\PAR{Misclassification} is measured on a mix of four different datasets.
-Foggy Driving~\cite{foggycityscapes1} and Foggy Zurich~\cite{foggycityscapes2} are small datasets with real images of foggy driving conditions.
-We filter out all images where the occlusion by fog is too strong and make sure any non-classifyable objects are labelled with the void class.
-WildDash~\cite{Zendel2018-ru} is a collection of very diverse dash cam images labelled with the same set of classes as Cityscapes.
-We combine all these datasets together with a random sample of 50 images from Mapillary vistas~\cite{Neuhold2017-ca}, downsampled to have similar sizes.
-In total, the 185 images form a balanced mixture of different conditions with hard-to-classify, \ac{id} examples.
+The only manual process is filtering out images that are not suitable, e.g. with decorative borders or watermarks.
+The dataset for March 2019 contains 4.9e7 \ac{ood} and 1.8e9 \ac{id} pixels.
+As the diversity of images and color distributions for the images from the web is much greater than those from Pascal VOC, we also adapt our overlay procedure.
+In total, we follow these steps, some of which were added from June 2019 onwards (marked with *): \begin{itemize}[label={--},leftmargin=*, nosep] \item in case the image does not already have a smooth alpha channel, smooth the mask of the objects around the borders for a small transparency gradient \item adapt the brightness of the object towards the mean brightness of the overlayed pixels \item apply the inverse color histogram of the Cityscapes image to shift the color distribution towards the one found on the underlying image* \item radial motion blur* \item depth blur based on the position in the image* \item color noise \item glow effects to simulate overexposure* \end{itemize} Figure~\ref{fig:blending} shows an illustration of the blending results.

+As discussed, the blending process is part of a trade-off to make an open-world dataset feasible.
+To further ensure that methods do not overfit to any artifacts created by the blending process, but detect anomalies based on their semantics and appearance, we include a sample of \ac{id} objects in the blending dataset.
+For this, we create a database from objects in the Cityscapes training dataset (\emph{car, person, truck, bus, train, bike}) where we manually filter out any occluded instances.
+We then decide at random for every image whether to blend an anomalous object or a Cityscapes object, where we skip random placement and histogram adaptation for the latter.
+This addition was introduced in FS Web Jan 2020.
+An example can be seen in figure~\ref{fig:data-overview}.

+As indicated, the postprocessing was improved between iterations of the dataset.
+Because the purpose of the FS Web dataset is to measure any possible overfitting of the methods through a dynamically changing dataset, we will continue to refine also this image overlay procedure, updating our method with recent research results.
+Any update to the blending is also applied to the FS Static validation set, allowing submissions to validate the effect of blending improvements.